Serg4356/6_password_strength/README.md

 4. prohibition of words found in a password blacklist
 5. prohibition of passwords that match the format of calendar dates and telephone numbers.

 And also returns a grade of password from 0 to 10, where 10 is the most secure and 0 - password is prohibited.
+File 'password_balcklist.txt' contains prohibited passwords.
+You can add words, which you consider to be prohibited, in it.
+Also you can find more unrecommended passwords [here](https://github.com/danielmiessler/SecLists/tree/master/Passwords).

 ``` bash